RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## How can i see if the migration was successful?

-If the migration was successful, the instance will reach a 'MIGRATED' state.
-This can be verified via either the OpenStack Legacy API or in the Horizon dashboard.
+If the migration was successful, the instance will reach a 'SHUTOFF' state.
+This can be verified via either the OpenStack Legacy API or in the Horizon dashboard, The instance will be locked.
+The progress of the migration can be monitored through metadata key `_export_progress`

 -----

 ## Where can i manage my migrated instance?

-Your migrated instance can be managed through our Horizon dashboard, accessible through the Control Panel.
+Your migrated instance can be managed through the new Horizon dashboard, accessible through the Control Panel.

 -----